blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 :::

-- By default the rknn detector uses the yolonas_s model (`model: path: default-fp16-yolonas_s`).
-This model comes with the image, so no further steps than those mentioned above are necessary and no download happens.
-- The other choices are automatically downloaded and stored in the folder `config/model_cache/rknn_cache`.
+- All models are automatically downloaded and stored in the folder `config/model_cache/rknn_cache`.
 After upgrading Frigate, you should remove older models to free up space.
-- Finally, you can also provide your own `.rknn` model.
+- You can also provide your own `.rknn` model.
 You should not save your own models in the `rknn_cache` folder, store them directly in the `model_cache` folder or another subfolder.
 To convert a model to `.rknn` format see the `rknn-toolkit2` (requires a x86 machine).
 Note, that there is only post-processing for the supported models.